CompCy-lab/scLKME/docs/index.rst

 =============================================================

 **scLKME** is an approach for sample-level analysis of multi-sample single-cell data.
-It uses landmark-based kernel mean embedding to convert . scLKME includes two steps:
+It uses landmark-based kernel mean embedding to generate sample embeddings. scLKME includes two steps:

 1. `cell sketching`: identify a subset of cells as landmarks to summarize the cell landscape across samples.
 2. `kernel mean embedding`: transform cell distributions using kernel mean embedding and align them at the landmarks.